 In addition to liquidity, your risk tolerance will impact your interest-earning choices.
 Typically, investments that produce more interest come with more risk attached.
 You’ll have to weigh the lost potential earnings against the safety of the opportunity.

-If you want to invest $10,000 into an interest-earning opportunity, then you have plenty of options.
+If you want to invest $50,000 into an interest-earning opportunity, then you have plenty of options.
 As a general rule, you can earn more in interest by taking on more risk.
-Let’s take a look at six ways you can earn interest and how much you can with $10,000 a year:
+Let’s take a look at six ways you can earn interest and how much you can earn with $50,000 a year:

 - High-yield savings account: A savings account at a financial institution can offer you extreme liquidity.
 Safety is also included since bank savings accounts are guaranteed for up to $250,000 by the Federal Deposit Insurance Corporation (FDIC) and credit union savings accounts are guaranteed for up to $250,000 through the National Credit Union Administration (NCUA).
 The interest you can earn depends on whether your money is in a brick-and-mortar bank or an online bank.
-As of July 2025, you could earn up to 4.66% with a high-yield savings account.
+As of February 2026, you could earn up to 4.05% (or potentially higher) with a high-yield savings account.
+That would mean earning more than $2,000 in annual interest.

-- Money market funds: A money market fund is a mutual fund that invests in short-term debts.
-Currently, many money market funds pay between 3.9% and 4.1% in interest.
-With that, you can earn between $390 to $410 in interest on $10,000 each year.
+- Money market funds: A money market fund is a mutual fund that invests in short-term debt.
+Currently, many retail money market mutual funds from major providers are yielding around 3.3%–3.6% per year, depending on the fund and whether it’s government or prime-oriented.
+On $50,000, that would mean between $1,650 and $1,800 in annual interest.

 - Certificates of deposit (CDs): CDs are offered by financial institutions for set periods of time.
 The lack of liquidity translates into higher interest payments.
-You can earn between 3.9% and 4.45% depending on the CD’s duration.
+Like high-yield savings accounts, you can earn up to 4.05%, depending on the CD’s duration.
 Typically, a longer term means a higher interest rate.
-So, you can earn between $390 to $445 per year on a CD.

-- Treasury securities: Treasury securities, like bonds, notes and bills, issued by the federal government are considered extremely safe investments.
+- Treasury securities: Treasury securities, like bonds, notes and bills, issued by the federal government, are considered extremely safe investments.
 Bills have a maturity of less than a year, notes have maturities from two, five and 10 years and bonds are for 20 and 30 years.
 The amount you can earn varies based on market conditions.
-But current rates range from about 4.04% for a bill to 4.29% for a 10-year note.
-So, as of now, you could earn between $404 and $429in interest for the year.
+But as of February 2026, rates range from about 3.46% to 3.70% for a bill, 4.125% for a 10-year note, 4.625% for a 20-year bond and 4.750% for a 30-year bond.

-- Series I savings bonds: iBonds are also issued by the federal government.
-As of July 2025 they are paying 3.98%.
+- Series I savings bonds: I bonds are also issued by the federal government.
+As of February 2026 they are paying 4.03%.

 - Corporate and municipal bonds: Local governments issue municipal bonds to pay for major projects and corporate bonds are sold by large companies to borrow funds.
-Neither of these options is as safe as a U.S. treasury bond.
+Neither of these options is as safe as a U.S. Treasury bond.
 But both tend to offer higher interest payments.
 How much interest you can earn in a year will depend on the vehicle you choose.
-As an example, a $10,000 corporate bond could earn $539 in one year based on a 5.39% May 2025 rate.
+As an example, $50,000 in corporate bonds could generate $2,500 in interest in one year based on a 5% January 2026 rate.
 You should keep in mind, however, that interest rates fluctuate.
 The price goes up when interest rates fall and decreases when interest rates go up.

 Investment Tips to Help You Earn Interest